tom-andersson/icenet-paper/README.md

 #### 4.1) OPTIONAL: Run the hyperparameter search (skip if using default values from paper)

-- Set `icenet/train_icenet.py` up for hyperparameter tuning: Set pre-training and temperature scaling bools to False the user input section.
+- Set `icenet/train_icenet.py` up for hyperparameter tuning: Set pre-training and temperature scaling bools to `False` in the user input section.
 - `wandb sweep icenet/sweep.yaml`
 - Then run the `wandb agent` command that is printed.
 - Cancel the sweep after a sufficient picture on optimal hyperparameters is